 - Supplies for extended occupation

 The citadel concept proved its worth repeatedly during the Somali piracy crisis.
-When crews successfully reached their citadel and disabled the ship’s engines, pirates found themselves aboard a drifting vessel with military forces responding.
-Unable to navigate to port or negotiate from a position of strength, they often abandoned the ship.
+When crews successfully reached their citadel and disabled the ships engines, pirates found themselves aboard a drifting vessel with military forces responding.
+Unable to navigate to port or negotiate from strength, they often abandoned the ship.

 Navigational Security